Suitability of the Australian Kelpie for Different Types of Owners

 Professional Help:

-If your Kelpie experiences severe separation anxiety or behavioral issues when left alone, consider consulting a professional dog trainer or behaviorist for guidance.
+If your Kelpie experiences severe separation anxiety or behavioural issues when left alone, consider consulting a professional dog trainer or behaviourist for guidance.

 Australian Kelpie puppies for sale